 Autoclaves are required for waste treatment prior to disposal.
 A minimum of 10 air changes per hour will reduce unpleasant heat and odors from lingering in the room.
 The autoclave need not be in the actual lab room, however should be available in close proximity.

 Sink for hand washing and an eyewash facility must be readily available in the work area.

+Chairs used in laboratory are must be covered with a non-porous material that can be easily cleaned with a suitable disinfectant.

 Biosafety Level 3 Laboratories